MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Get-JobTrigger.md

 ### Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition

-You can pipe a scheduled job from `Get-ScheduledJob` to `Get-JobTrigger`.
+You can pipe a scheduled job to this cmdlet.

 ## OUTPUTS

 ### Microsoft.PowerShell.ScheduledJob.ScheduledJobTrigger

+This cmdlet returns the scheduled job's trigger.

 ## NOTES